120 Km Hr To Mph

 Before we jump into the calculation, let's establish the fundamental difference between kilometers and miles.
 Both are units of length or distance, but they belong to different systems of measurement:

 The conversion factor between kilometers and miles is crucial for accurate conversions.
-One kilometer is approximately equal to 0.621371 miles.
+621371 miles.
+Also, one kilometer is approximately equal to 0.
 This means a kilometer is shorter than a mile.

 Method 1: Direct Conversion Using the Conversion Factor